aiongg/khiin/README.md

 link to the `libprotobuf-lite[d].lib` (`d` for Debug version).

-To re-build protobuf generated files after modification, install `protoc` and use the following command from the root folder:
+To re-build protobuf generated files after modification, install `protoc` and use the following command from the `proto` folder:

 ```
 /path/to/protoc.exe --cpp_out=proto proto/*.proto